 The agribusiness value chain is one of Australia’s largest and most important industry sectors.
-When considering the whole chain from production through to retailing, the agribusiness industry currently employs approximately 1.4 million people across Australia* and is forecast to continue providing positive labour outlooks for years to come.
+Recognised by the Australian Industry Skills Councils as a priority skill, agribusiness is forecast to continue providing positive labour outlooks for years to come.

-With recent reports indicating there have been as many as five agri-business job openings per graduate in recent years, favourable employability outcomes exist for you in the local, national, and global value chain networks, including key areas such as: food retailers, processors, traders producers as well as a full range of service providers including financial agencies, agricultural consultancies and input and support suppliers.
+With reports indicating there have been as many as six agri-business job openings per graduate, favourable employability outcomes exist for you in the local, national, and global value chain networks, including key areas such as: food retailers, processors, traders, producers, as well as a full range of service providers including financial agencies, agricultural consultancies and input and support suppliers.